spectrocloud/librarium/content/docs/06-integrations/00-kubernetes-dashboard.md

 * **LoadBalancer service type**

-Use the LB service IP & port to connect to the dashboard
+Use the Load Balancer service IP & Port to connect to the Dashboard

 # Ingress